BitFracture/condensation/README.md

 `?redirect=url` specifies the URL the user will be directed back to once the action completes.
 The default URL is `/`.

-What if a user signs out of Google and now our product?
+What if a user signs out of Google and not our product?
 Turns out, this is perfectly fine.
 We do not use OAuth to access resources externally, we are only using it for user details.
 Even if the token expires, our site will continue to work seamlessly until the user explicitly requests to log out.